Employee Monitoring

 growth.

-- Inclusive work environments that promote employee engagement
+- Inclusive work environments that promote employee

-and leadership growth.
+engagement and leadership growth.

 How HR Transformation Aligns with the Future of Work

 The nature of work is rapidly evolving.
-AI-powered procedures, skill-based hiring, and remote teams
+AI-powered procedures, skill-based hiring, and remote

-long-term success, HR transformation is necessary.
+that fosters long-term success, HR transformation is necessary.

 Here's how: